Berry Coconut Chia Pudding

 Looking for a delicious and healthy way to start your day or satisfy an afternoon craving while staying gluten-free?
 This Blueberry Coconut Chia Seed Pudding is the answer!
 It’s a fantastic make-ahead breakfast or snack that perfectly fits into a gluten-free lifestyle.

-Gluten-Free & Dairy-Free Cookbook Collection
+The Be Gluten-Free Gluten-Free & Dairy-Free BAKING Cookbook

 Chia seed pudding is a blank canvas for flavor, and the natural sweetness of blueberries combined with the creamy richness of coconut milk creates a truly satisfying treat.
 This recipe relies on the fruit's natural sugars, avoiding any artificial sweeteners, which is a big win for those watching their sugar intake or following specific diets.